Samsung NC20: Storage

 The standard internal hard drive is a SATA 160 GB.
 It also includes a SD card slot, supporting MMC, SD and SDHC cards for additional storage.

 Connectivity

-The NC20 has built-in LAN (10/100 MBit) via a standard-sized RJ45-jack, 802.11b/g Wifi as well as Bluetooth.
+The NC20 has built-in LAN (10/100 MBit) via a standard-sized RJ45-jack, 802.11b/g Wi-Fi as well as Bluetooth.
 It also comes with 3 USB 2.0 ports.

 Audio and video

 A webcam (Namuga 1.3 megapixel) is built into the display frame, as well as a microphone.
 Together with the built-in stereo speakers, the NC20 can be used for audio/video conferences (e.g. using Skype), albeit only with moderate call-quality.
 The webcam picture becomes relatively noisy under low-light conditions and the microphone produces audible noise and picks up vibrations from the harddisk or when typing.

-The NC20 also has standard 3,5mm jacks for audio output (headphones / line-out) and input (external microphone / line-in), allowing for far better audio quality than the built-in speakers and microphone.
+The NC20 also has standard 3.5mm jacks for audio output (headphones / line-out) and input (external microphone / line-in), allowing for far better audio quality than the built-in speakers and microphone.